spl0k/supysonic/README.md

 folder, prefixed by the date of commit that introduced the changes.
 Those scripts shouldn't be used when initializing a new database, only when upgrading from a previous schema.
+There could be both SQL scripts or Python scripts.
+The Python scripts require arguments that are explained when the script is invoked with the `-h` flag.
+If a migration script isn't provided for a specific database engine, it simply means that no migration is needed for this engine.